SAMMISolutions/docs/doc_posts/_components/deck-app.md

 ```

 Expected from the Deck App: parse `choices` as a JSON array, show a multi-select prompt, and preselect `defaultInput` if it matches one of the choices.
 Reply with the selected values as a comma-separated string.
 On cancel or timeout, the built-in Deck App replies with an empty string.

+SAMMI Core only sends this event after the command's Choice Array Name resolves to a valid SAMMI array/list.
+If the array is missing or invalid, the command errors in SAMMI and no `WaitForInput` event is sent.

 ```json
 {